SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Additional Experiment Results

 \subsection{Generated Prompt Comparison}

 We notice that the \textbf{prompts generated by \frameName are easier to understand by humans.} Below is a comparison between prompts generated for task Rhymes.
-The task description is: \textit{"Write a word that rhymes with the input word."}
+The task description is: \textit{"Write a word that rhymes with the input word.".,}

-The prompt generated by APE and Instruct Zero does not fit the task.
+The prompt generated by APE and ZOPO does not fit the task.
 The prompt generated by Prompt Breeder is not easy to understand how it relates to rhyme.
 The prompt generated by \frameName is easy to understand with few shot examples added.